HomeDev GuideAPI Reference

 MediaDescriptor attribute

-The MediaDescriptor attribute defines a list of file extensions and associates specific file types with a given content type, which creates content of the correct content type when a user uploads media via the user interface.
+The MediaDescriptor attribute defines a list of file extensions and associates specific file types with a given content type, creating content of the correct type when a user uploads media through the user interface.

-When you create media content from the server side, you also can have this same content type resolve by using the ContentMediaResolver.
+When you create media content from the server side, you also can have this same content type resolved by using the ContentMediaResolver.

 Specialized media types

-ImageData and VideoData are specialized base classes distinguishing images and videos from other generic media, to apply special handling in edit view.
+ImageData and VideoData are specialized base classes distinguishing images and videos from other generic media to apply special handling in edit view.
 For example, media types inheriting ImageData will display image thumbnails when listing images in the Media folder in edit view.
-Both ImageData and VideoData inherit from MediaData.
+ImageData and VideoData inherit from MediaData.

 Example: Media type for images, inheriting from ImageData, and with properties for copyright and a description.